Chart Color Schemes

 Infrastructure

-Merimbula - Tura Beach has moderate levels of nearby infrastructure activity, ranking in the 40thth percentile nationally
+Merimbula - Tura Beach has limited levels of nearby infrastructure activity, ranking in the 16thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 14 projects likely impacting the area.
+AreaSearch has identified 14 projects that may impact this region.
 Notable ones include Templo Merimbula, Club Sapphire Hotel and Conference Centre, Lakewood Lifestyle Village, and Supercheap Auto and BCF Merimbula.
-The following list details those most relevant.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.